PreLoRA: Hybrid Pre-training of Vision Transformers with Full Training and Low-Rank Adapters: Abstract

 \section{Abstract}

 Training large models ranging from millions to billions of parameters is highly resource-intensive, requiring significant time, compute, and memory.
 It is observed that most of the learning (higher change in weights) takes place in the earlier stage of the training loop.
-These changes stabilize as training continues enabling them to be captured by matrices of a low intrinsic rank.
+As training progresses, these changes stabilize, suggesting that the resulting updates may be amenable to approximation using low intrinsic-rank matrices.
 Therefore, we propose an approach to identify such states of partial convergence and dynamically switch from full parameter training to Low Rank Adaptation (LoRA) on the \textit{ViT-Large} model.
 We introduce a flexible approach that leverages user-defined hyperparameters to determine the switching point and assign a rank specific to each module layer based on its level of convergence.
 Experimental results show that this approach preserves model accuracy while reducing the number of trainable parameters to 10\% of its original size, resulting in a 3$\times$ improvement in throughput, and a 1.5$\times$ reduction in average training time per epoch while also reducing GPU memory consumption by 20\%.